 1. On customer that receives the promotional product,

-2. On the customers that use and share the free product with their friends/family.
+2. Customers who use and share the free product with their friends/family.

-For the consumer that receives the freebie, this could convert the person into a customer that would buy the company’s products.
+For the consumer who receives the freebie, this could convert the person into a customer who would buy the company’s products.

 Sense of Accomplishment

-Giving away promotional items after events provides the participants with a sense of accomplishment.
-This is because they feel that they have done something worthy to earn a free product.
+Giving away promotional items after events gives the participants a sense of accomplishment.
+This is because they feel they have done something worthy to earn a free product.

 This principle relates to employees as well.
-If employees are expected to attend their company’s events parties, it is most likely that they are not too motivated to stay there.
-Thus, promotional products can be used to encourage employee loyalty to the company.
+If employees are expected to attend their company’s events and parties, it is most likely that they are not too motivated to stay there.
+Thus, promotional products can encourage employee loyalty to the company.

-This is because it will make your employees feel that their time spent there as well as experience were worthy.
-Obviously, this has to be something that your employees will actually appreciate.
+This is because it will make your employees feel that their time spent there and their experience were worthwhile.
+This has to be something that your employees will appreciate.

 A new mouse mat is unlikely to cut it.